GorvGoyl/Git-for-Dummies/README.md

 * local - your repo stored in PC
 * remote repository - your repo available on github, bitbucket
 * origin - origin is remote from where you have did `git clone`
-* upstream - upstream is their main repo from which you have forked, useful to get latest changes from their repo.
+* upstream - upstream is their main repo from which you have forked, useful to get latest changes from their repo.releases
 * tag - used for software releases
 * master - it's a branch named master (default created branch for new repo)
 * pull - get latest changes, remote branches and then move HEAD to latest commit (`git pull` = `git fetch` + `git merge`)
 * HEAD - head always refers to the latest commit on your current branch.
-* fetch - just download latest changes in separate path and do not intigrate with your repo. `git merge` is required to intigrate these changes
+* fetch - just download latest changes in separate path and do not integrate with your repo. `git merge` is required to integrate these changes
 ---
 ## Stage & Commit
 ```
 git add . (stage ALL new,modified files)
 ```
 ```
-git add -a (stage ALL new,modfied,deleted files)
+git add -a (stage ALL new,modified,deleted files)
 ```
 ```
 git add file1.txt file2.txt file3.txt